balena-io/debugging-masterclass/README.md

 * `sources` - A list of all the current NTP sources being used by the NTP daemon.
-* `reselect` - Forces the NTP daemon to reselect the best time synchronisation source.
+* `reselect` - Forces the NTP daemon to reselect the best time synchronization source.
 * `tracking` - Information about the system clock itself, including skew.
 * `ntpdata` - Detailed information on all the current NTP sources.